 "Sometimes in my sleep, sometimes they creep up on me.
 Sometimes they come to me like a locomotive."

 "I like this one", his girlfriend whispered but almost whining.
-She pointed to a painting with a women with no pants wearing nothing but a t-shirt on a horse riding into space.
+She pointed to a painting with a women with ()wearing nothing but a t-shirt on a horse riding into space.

 Jack also covered the walls in a mass of text and melting heads.
 Quotes from Karouac, Burroughs and Ginsberg looked scribbled and yet smeared and softened.
 Some of the text was attached to torsos and huge brains.
 It's as if someone sipped some ink and spat on the walls repeatedly.
 Pollack chewing tobacco in disgust.
 "Irregular atmosphere, timid and reluctant" was written in one corner.
 "Art space for drunks" was written in another.